shakilmith/documentation/frontend/react/hooks/usestate-hook/index.md

 ## Update Object Properties or Array Elements

 In order to update a single state variable is very simple.
 If your initial state name is color, then calling the setColor method will update the value of the color variable.
-But, in case array or object properties, when you call the updating method like setState then then entire array or object (all the properties get updated - it creates performance issues).
-So, the following approach will be taken while updating a single element of an array or property of an object.
+But, in case array or object properties, when you call the updating method like setState then the entire array or object (all the properties get updated - it creates performance issues).
+So, the following approach will be taken while updating a single element from an array or array of objects.

 ```
 const EmployeeDetails=()=>{